 These have a much higher impact on your testosterone levels compared to protein.

-Finally, use foods that work well with your digestive system.
+You want to use foods that work well with your digestive system.

 You want to minimize constipation, bloating and gassiness since indigestion means that your body is not absorbing the foods well.